meta-company/makex/documents/source/proposals/targets-iterable-run-list.md

 ## Considerations

 - Functions that produce actions must/should be marked/decorated as such.
-  - We need a way to know when to pass the task as an argument.
+  - We need a way to know when to pass the Task as an argument.
   - A new `@action` decorator is proposed.
 The generic @macro decorator will certainly cause confusion and readability problems later.